pj-mathematician/gintama-ost-recognizer/README.md

 the analysing and matching of the audio is done by fingerprinting based on [audfprint](https://github.com/dpwe/audfprint) i made a ~500mb database of fingerprints of all the osts, and now i iterate through the chunk folder and match every file

 All i have to do now is export the results of each chunk characterized by its time stamp

+## info
+It takes the code atleast 1 hour to analyse a single episode so it will take me some days to generate a complete table of all 367+2 episodes.

+Feel free to contact me by opening an issue here or on discord @PJ#1234